Lavender Companion Plants: Enhancing Your Herb Garden

 Tulips and daffodils prefer well-drained soil, just like lavender, and their vibrant spring blooms can give an early start to your garden's color show.

-My recommended daffodil bulb:
+My recommended daffodil bulbs:

 When choosing what to plant with lavender in a border, consider factors like color, height, texture, and bloom time.